lepa22/Download-all-subs/README.md

 # Download-all-subs

-Bash scripts to download subtitles for all video files in a folder using subliminal.
+Bash scripts to download greek and english subtitles for all video files in a folder using subliminal.

 ## How to use